 This can work for a taxi company where each driver has their own car.
 It would work less so for a distribution provider where a fleet of vehicles could be manned by different drivers at any time.

 What Do I Do If I Need Help With Fleet or Non-Fleet Insurance?

 If you’re not sure which of these options is best for your company, Advantage Insurance Solutions can help.

 We’re experienced in providing insurance to businesses in a variety of sectors.
 That includes auto dealers and commercial auto insurance.
-We know everything your fleet or non-fleet vehicles need to be covered for, and the best price to be able to do so.
+We know everything your fleet vehicles need to be covered for, and the best price to be able to do so.